© 2024 All rights reserved

 A quantitative cybersecurity risk assessment is a systematic process of evaluating risks arising from threats.
 There are many frameworks and methodologies for conducting such a risk assessment.

 Today, many in the industry, including Fractional CISO, use the NIST CSF framework for evaluating an organization.
-It provides a flexible tool set for evaluating current state and setting a roadmap for future state.
+It provides a flexible toolset for evaluating the current state and setting a roadmap for the future state.

-Once the criteria for evaluation is selected, there are still many options for a cybersecurity risk assessment.
+Once the criteria for evaluation are selected, there are still many options for a cybersecurity risk assessment.
 How will the results be determined?
 Will they be qualitative “high, medium, low” or more quantitative in nature?

 Many organizations get bogged down in qualitative results where it is unclear what the appropriate course of action is.
 What do you do when you have a medium risk?
 What does that mean?
-A far better result is arriving a conclusion that there is a 10% chance of an event occurring that will result in $1 million dollars of expected loss.
+A far better result is arriving at the conclusion that there is a 10% chance of an event occurring that will result in $1 million dollars of expected loss.

 Fractional CISO has a quantitative method for understanding your organization’s risk profile.
 Our QuantiShield quantitative risk assessment displays the results in an unambiguous manner.
-There is no doubt on where the organization should focus to reduce institutional cybersecurity risk.
+There is no doubt about where the organization should focus to reduce institutional cybersecurity risk.

 Executive management in your organization is used to responding to all sorts of risks.
 Our methodology measures risk in dollars and probability.
-By presenting the results in percentages and dollars, you can make appropriate risk based decisions.
-It becomes much easier to decide what should you should remediate and in what order.
+By presenting the results in percentages and dollars, you can make appropriate risk-based decisions.
+It becomes much easier to decide what you should remediate and in what order.

-Fractional CISO follows the Douglas Hubbard’s “How to Measure Anything in Cybersecurity Risk” framework.
+Fractional CISO follows Douglas Hubbard’s “How to Measure Anything in Cybersecurity Risk” framework.
 These mathematical models allow for quantitative conclusions to vexing cybersecurity problems.
 We apply our extensive cybersecurity experience to enhance these models.
 The results are more relevant to today’s threat landscape and your operating environment.